ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     });
     ```

-0. Checking if the user is signed in
+0. Check if the user is signed in.

     Before defining any routes, for every request, we can check if the user has been authenticated by utilizing a custom middleware, which could optionally be encapsulated in an external function/module and applied to individual routes.
-Alternatively, you could use a third party middleware for this purpose, e.g. [connect-ensure-login](https://github.com/jaredhanson/connect-ensure-login).
+Alternatively, you could use a third party middleware for this purpose, such as [connect-ensure-login](https://github.com/jaredhanson/connect-ensure-login).

     In this example we will preserve the login status information and some rudimentary navigation content (to be sent back to the browser) in the request scope, by attaching both to the [res.locals](http://expressjs.com/en/api.html#res.locals) object.

-    >For this example is to demonstrate the core functionality only, we do not employ any templating engine nor views.
+    This example demonstrates the core functionality only.
+It does not employ any templating engine or views.

     ```javascript
     /* index.js */